 The Office of Student Conduct processes Dean’s Certification requests which are required of some professional schools (law, medicine, pharmacy, etc.), graduate schools, undergraduate schools for transferring students, and/or other academic programs such as study abroad.
 Dean’s Certification provides information that verifies a student’s conduct record (or lack thereof) and/or academic record at the University of Georgia.

-As outlined in the Code of Conduct, the Office of Student Conduct will notify your guardians every time you are found to have violated the Code of Conduct policies on the use or possession of alcohol or other drugs while under the age of 21.
-We do not notify guardians of any other violations nor do we send out police reports.
+As outlined in the Code of Conduct, the Office of Student Conduct will notify your parents or guardians every time you are found to have violated the Code of Conduct policies on the use or possession of alcohol or other drugs while under the age of 21.
+We do not notify parents or guardians of any other violations, nor do we send out police reports.

 The requirements for community service include completing the required numbers of hours and submitting the appropriate paperwork (i.e. log sheet and group reflection).